outvoider/banana/README.md

 Given config.json:

 1. For each channel:
-    a.
-For each topic:
+    1. For each topic:
         1. Executes the SQL statement and converts the each row to a 1-level inline JSON object.
-    b.
-After all topics are processed:
+    2. After all topics are processed:
         1. Bulkload to Elasticsearch using the Bulk API
         2. The index name is defined in config.json by the "es" key.
         3. The index type is defined by the "name" key of each topic.

 ###Dependencies